 | Rolling/ongoing | Advisory relationships without fixed end dates | Flexibility and long-term partnerships | Can lack urgency or clear deliverables |

-3. Compensation and payment terms
+Compensation and payment terms

-Getting paid correctly — and on time — starts with clear payment terms in your consultancy agreement.
-This section should leave no ambiguity about how much will be paid, when payments are due, and what happens if they’re late.
+Getting paid correctly and on time starts with clear payment terms in your consulting agreement.
+This section should leave no ambiguity about how much will be paid, when payments are due, and what happens if they are late.
+For consultants managing multiple clients, standardized payment terms also reduce administrative overhead and prevent confusion.

-This structure protects both sides — giving the consultant sufficient working capital while ensuring the client retains leverage until final delivery.
+Payment schedules should mirror your project milestones.
+A common structure is 30% upfront to initiate the project, 40% at the mid-project milestone, and 30% upon completion.
+This structure protects both sides: it gives the consultant sufficient working capital while ensuring the client retains leverage until final delivery.

-| Fee Structure | When to Use | Consultant Advantage | Client Advantage |
+| Fee structure | When to use | Consultant advantage | Client advantage |

-| Hourly rate | Unpredictable time requirements or ongoing advisory | Paid for all the time invested | Only pay for actual work performed |
+| Hourly rate | Unpredictable time requirements or ongoing advisory | Paid for all time invested | Only pay for actual work performed |

 | Fixed price | Well-defined deliverables and scope | Revenue certainty for efficient work | Budget predictability and no surprises |